bavc/qctools/docs/how_to_use.md

 ## Install {#install}

-Go to [http://bavc.org/qctools](http://bavc.org/qctools) and download QCTools for your operating system (currently Windows, Mac OS X, and many Linux-based operating systems are supported).
-Initiate the install by double-clicking the icon, and follow the steps.
-New releases of QCTools will be periodically available at BAVC's [QCTools project website](http://www.bavc.org/qctools) as well as the releases tab on the [QCTools Github page](https://github.com/bavc/qctools/releases).
+Visit [https://bavc.org](https://bavc.org/preserve-media/preservation-tools) or [QCTools on Github](https://github.com/bavc/qctools) and download QCTools for your operating system (currently Windows, Mac OS X, and many Linux-based operating systems are supported).
+New releases of QCTools will be periodically available at BAVC.
+We encourage any issues, bugs, or ideas for QCTools to be submitted via our [issue tracker](https://github.com/bavc/qctools/issues).

 ## Preferences {#preferences}